MasbaIUBAT/Website-Performance-Checker/README.md

 This script requires internet access to function as it checks live websites.
 Depending on the website, some checks (like loading speed) may vary based on network conditions.
 License
-This project is licensed under the Masba Uddin Rumi.
+This project is licensed under the MIT License - see the LICENSE file for details.